rsyslog/rsyslog/source/configuration/modules/ommail.rst

 object.

-Read about :ref:`the importance of order in legacy configuration<legacy-action-order>` to understand how to use these configuration directives.
+Read about :ref:`the importance of order in legacy configuration<legacy-action-order>` to understand how to use these configuration parameters.
-**Legacy directives should NOT be used when writing new configuration files.**
+**Legacy parameters should NOT be used when writing new configuration files.**

 -  $ActionMailSMTPServer